haolinnie/Self-Service-Database-Mock-Server/README.md

 Version: 1.1

 This is the API server for a Self-Service Database UI for Northwestern Memorial Hospital's Ophthalmology department.
-The app is written in Python 3.7 with MySQL as the database layer.
-Currently deployable via a bash script with gunicorn and NGINX.
-Docker recipes are in the works.
+The app is written in Python 3.7 with MS SQL as the database layer.

+A sample is deployed at https://tigernie.com/ssd_api

 ## API Documentation